fly-lang/fly/llvm/utils/gn/README.rst

 #. ``ninja -C out/gn check-lld`` to build all prerequisites for and run the LLD
    tests.

-By default, you get a release build with assertions enabled that targets the host arch.
+By default, you getValue a release build with assertions enabled that targets the host arch.
 You can set build options by editing ``out/gn/args.gn``, for example putting ``is_debug = true`` in there gives you a debug build.
 Run ``llvm/utils/gn/gn.py args --list out/gn`` to see a list of all possible